 Operations like indexing and slicing work very well with lists because it is built upon contiguous blocks of memory.
 The elements in the list are stored in a dynamic array system making it easier for Python to find any element in the memory.

 However, this type of layout system raises speed issues in situations like when the contiguous block is full, it needs to get another block which in turn increases the execution time.

-On the other hand, deque is a doubly linked list in which each entry is linked to both the previous and next entry in the list.
+On the other hand, deque is a doubly-linked list in which each entry is linked to both the previous and next entry in the list.
 This allows adding elements to both the ends of the list.
 In this type of linked list, each memory has its own memory block.
 Thus, combining all these reasons, deque is a much better choice than list when implementing stacks in Python.

-Stacks are simple data structures that allows us to store and retrieve data in a sequential fashion.
+Stacks are simple data structures that allow us to store and retrieve data in a sequential fashion.
 They are very useful in real world cases.
 Having a clear understanding of stacks would help us in solving data storage problems in an efficient manner.

 If you wish to know more about data structures and other aspects of Python, you can go through the Python tutorial.
 You might want to join the Knowledgehut introduction to python programming course on Python.